Curved Page Divider

 Exceptions and Unfortunate Circumstances

-Property damage contingency payments are for unfortunate circumstances where an accident or purposeful episode happens with a foster child.
-These events are exceedingly rare, but this is meant to safeguard foster parents from severe financial harm due to property damage.
+Property damage contingency payments are for unfortunate circumstances where an accident or intentional incident occurs involving a foster child.
+These events are exceedingly rare, but this is intended to safeguard foster parents from severe financial harm resulting from property damage.

 It is also essential for foster parents to note that foster children placed in a home on a trial basis are not eligible for maintenance payments or other stipends until a final agreement is settled.